tolees/lego/content/B07PX3XF7J-com.md

 ℹ️:

-- Let any youngster build and play with this double set of play-starting LEGO Star Wars vehicles models from the blockbuster Star Wars: The Rise of Skywalker movie!
-This building playset includes a Transport toy jet and a Treadspeeder for space-racing action
+- Weapons include Rey’s blue Lightsaber, the Treadspeeder Driver’s blaster pistol and the Jet Trooper’s blaster.
+Recreate exciting moments from the Star Wars: The Rise of Skywalker movie with this fun LEGO Star Wars kids’ toy.
-- Kids will love battling Reys transport speeder jet toy against the rubber-tracked treadspeeder bike to see who will be victorious.
-These building models also make a fun display piece or collectors item.
+- Comes with exciting LEGO Star Wars characters including 3 minifigures – Rey, First Order Jet Trooper and a First Order Treadspeeder Driver – plus a BB-8 droid LEGO figure.
-- This fun set of themed vehicles includes 3 LEGO Star Wars minifigure characters with weapons to get the action started straight away.
-These action figures include Rey, a First Order Jet Trooper and a First Order Treadspeeder Driver, plus a BB-8 droid LEGO figure.
+- This set makes a great birthday gift, Christmas present or just a Star Wars gift for any occasion.
+Transport speeder measures over 3” (10cm) high, 7” (19cm) long and 4” (11cm) wide.
+Treadspeeder measures over 1” (4cm) high, 5” (15cm) long and 2” (6cm) wide.
-- Exciting moments from the blockbuster Star Wars: The Rise of Skywalker movie await with this 373-piece building jet speeder & space bike toy that goes great with other LEGO Star Wars building play sets or stands alone as a great holiday gift set
+- Inspire action-packed play with these 2 LEGO Star Wars construction toys from the Star Wars: The Rise of Skywalker movie.
+Creative kids and collectors will love the fun details, like the treadspeeder’s tank track, side-mounted stud shooters and a transparent stand for a ‘hovering look.
-- Transport speeder space bike model measures over 3-inch (10cm) high, 7-inch (19cm) long and 4-inch (11cm) wide.
-Treadspeeder jet toy buildable figure measures over 1-inch (4cm) high, 5-inch (15cm) long and 2-inch (6cm) wide.
+- Transport speeder has space for Rey and BB-8 and features a transparent stand for an authentic ‘hovering look.
+Treadspeeder has a seat for a trooper plus a rubber tank track and 2 side-mounted stud shooters for exciting role-play action.
+Molded rocket element and Jet Trooper rocket elements are new for October 2019.

 [🛒 Buy it now!!](https://www.amazon.com/dp/B07PX3XF7J/?tag=tolees-20)